buildkite/docs/pages/test_analytics/flaky_test_assignment.md

 ## Viewing assignments

-Users who belong to the assigned team can check their assignments by clicking "My Assignments" in the navbar.
+Users who belong to the assigned team can check their assignments by clicking "My Assignments" in the side bar.

 They can also view assigned tests that are no longer registering as flaky.
-As we only detect flakies that have occurred in the last 7 days, it is possible for an assignment to remain after a flake has resolved, or a pipeline has not run in more than 7 days.
+As we only detect flaky tests that have occurred in the last 7 days, it is possible for an assignment to remain after a flake has resolved, or a pipeline has not run in more than 7 days.
 Users can remove the assignment if they suspect it has been resolved.